bluephosphor/Portfolio/asset/md/proj/maze.md

 For this personal project I decided to showcase the maze generation algorithm I used in my game Phosphora.

-It uses an iterative implementation of what's called the Randomized depth-first search algorithm, also called a 'Recursive backtracker'.
-Since we're doing this iteratively, we're creating a virtual sort of recursion by creating our own stack.
+It uses an iterative implementation of what's called the Randomized depth-first search algorithm, in this case it's often called a Recursive Backtracking Maze Generator.
+Though, since we're doing this iteratively, we're creating a virtual sort of recursion by creating our own stack.
 We start with a grid of 'cells'.
 We pick an initial cell to start with, then we push it onto our stack after marking it as 'visited'.
 From there, each iteration goes as follows:

 - While the stack is not empty: